 2. Wall-mount sinks on metal legs

 Wall-hung sinks on chrome legs, with or without integral towel bars, were ubiquitous in midcentury bathrooms.
 To get this look “new” today.
 Pam is pritty darned sure that you can install one of these commercial wall-mount sinks designs from American Standard, Kohler, and a few other companies (affiliate link) as intended — that is, on a wall, using the brackets provided… then, add chrome legs.
 (We’re banking on the hope that there are holes on the bottom side of these sinks where you can screw the legs in.
-Peerless Pottery also has sinks like this — including in pastel colors!!! — and check out Gerber, too.
+Peerless Pottery also has sinks like this — including in pastel colors!!!.

 Where to find chrome or other metal legs for wall-hung sinks: Check deabath.com for their variety of metal lavatory legs, priced beginning at $55/pair.
 You might also find legs vintage… at your local hardware store… or even find sink legs on Amazon (affiliate link).